System Status

 }

-Line 7 - uses the variables to connect to our database.
-A reference to our database connection is now stored in the $connection variable – which we'll use next to perform some actions on our database.
+Lines 1-2 – Creates a connection to our database using mysqli_connect including parameters for: the database hostname, username, password and database name.
+A reference to our database connection is now stored in the $connection variable – which we’ll use next to perform some actions on our database.
+The fields for “database4.lcn.com” “DB_username”, “DB_password” and “DB_name” should be updated to include your database hostname, username, password and database name.

-Lines 8-10 - If we couldn't connect for any reason we raise an error message.
+Lines 4-6 – If we couldn’t connect for any reason an error message is returned.

 Databases organise their records into tables.
 Each table should only contain one type of information.